-If your regular contact lenses are causing you discomfort or your vision is not as clear as you would like it to be, ask your doctor about switching to scleral lenses.
+If your regular contact lenses are causing you discomfort, ask your eye doctor about switching to scleral lenses.

 Scleral lenses are rigid gas permeable (RGP) contact lenses that are notably larger than conventional contact lenses.
 Scleral lenses are designed to vault over the cornea and rest on the sclera, the white part of the eye.

 Since scleral lenses do not come in contact with the cornea, these contact lenses are more comfortable for patients with corneal irregularities, dry eye syndrome, and other eye conditions that make it difficult to wear traditional contact lenses.